 Whoever came up with the idea that if you blow away the seeds of a dandelions you can make a wish?

-As a child, I remember doing this; I would run around and pick up curb side dandelion flower and
+As a child, I remember doing this; I would run around and pick up curb side dandelion flowers and

 blow their tiny seeds into the wind and make a wish.
-But it never dawn on me where these tiny seeds
+But it never dawned on me where these tiny seeds

 go? where do they land? no one knows.
 This art piece is an homage to those seeds –

 “wishes” that have prevailed and found their place in the world.

 The inspiration for this art work draws from the many wishes many people had, to be able to freely love

 and to be able to be themselves.
 The Castro District and its symbolism represents the collection of all